 Little Rock homebuyers in seeking Jumbo mortgage amounts can read about the new reduced down payment programs available today.
 First, it’s important to identify the meaning of a Jumbo loan.
-In Pulaski County and all of Arkansas, any loan amount up to $484,350 would be classified as typical Fannie Mae conforming loan.
-If the loan amount exceed this amount, it would be considered “jumbo”
+In Pulaski County and all of Arkansas, any loan amount up to $726,200 would be classified as a typical Fannie Mae conforming loan in 2023.
+If the loan amount exceeds this amount, it would be considered “jumbo”

-For example, there is an 80-10-10 combo loan that only asks for a 10 percent down payment.
+For example, an 80-10-10 combo loan in Little Rock only requires a 10 percent down payment.
 The program is structured with two loans, a first lien mortgage at 80 percent of the sales price of the home and a second, subordinate lien also at 10 percent of the sales price.
 For example, take a luxury home listed at $1,000,000.
 With the 80-10-10 option, the buyers make a down payment of $100,000.
-The first mortgage at 80 percent of $800,000 would then followed by a second lien at $100,000.
+The first mortgage at 80 percent of $800,000 would then be followed by a second lien at $100,000.

 Another option is to make a down payment of 5 percent and financing the balance.
 Again, using a combo loan structure, the down payment would then be only 5% or $50,000.
 With this structure, the borrowers are only required to make a 5 percent down payment plus required closing costs, thus retaining more liquid savings.